BigDigits multiple-precision arithmetic source code

 Compiling with C++

-This code is written in ANSI C which is (almost) a sub-set of C++.
+This code is written in ANSI C which is (almost, but not quite) a sub-set of C++.
 The opaque pointer techniques in bigd.h and bigd.c based on [HANSON97] rely on the separate namespaces for structures and type names, which fall over when compiled with C++.
 There is a `fudge' in the code thanks to Ian Tree which fixes this.
 See the example in t_bdCPP.cpp.
 Do not try to change the extensions of the core source code files like bigd.c to .cpp.
 This will not work.

-Compiling in Linux and other environments
+Compiling in Linux and other Unix environments

 Compiling on a 64-bit machine